brokkr/poca/docs/Subscriptions.rst

 the subscription subdirectory exists and the user has permission to write to it.
 If not, poca attemps creation of the subdirectory.
 Failure at this stage causes poca to skip the subscription.
-Remember that the title must be a legal directory name on the filesystem used.
+Remember that the title must be a legal directory name on the filesystem used (linux filesystems have almost no restrictions, NTFS and FAT have a few).

 url
 ^^^

 The address of the RSS feed of the podcast.

 That's all.
 If the number of optional settings are a bit overwhelming, you can simply leave it at that. ``max_number`` would probably be the only truly